Water Heater Replacement Cost Guide 2025: What You'll Pay

 What's the difference between tank and tankless water heaters?

-Tank water heaters store 30-80 gallons of hot water and cost less upfront ($1,200-$2,500).
-Tankless heaters heat water on demand, never run out, save 20-30% on energy, and last 20+ years but cost more ($2,500-$5,500).
+Tank water heaters store 30-80 gallons of hot water and cost less upfront.
+Tankless heaters heat water on demand, never run out, save 20-30% on energy, and last 20+ years but have a higher initial investment.
 Tankless is ideal for high-demand households and space-conscious installations.
+Call for a free estimate on either option.

 How do I know if I need a water heater replacement?